surf-visualization/blospray/readme.md

 - Metal material

-Note that the scene has a weird orientation in Blender (Y up), as the light in the Cornell box part currently cannot be transformed in OSPRay in the same was a geometry can be transformed.
-So that light dictates the rest of the scene at the moment.
+Note that the scene has a weird orientation in Blender (Y up), as the light in the Cornell box part currently cannot be transformed in OSPRay in the same way geometry can be transformed.
+So that single light dictates the rest of the scene at the moment.

 Also note that the blend file contains hardly any geometry and is quite small at 1.1 MB.
 Total server memory used during rendering is roughly 5.1 GB.